Characters of the Marvel Cinematic Universe: A–L: Laufey

 Laufey (portrayed by Colm Feore) is the king of the Frost Giants based on Laufey in Norse mythology.
 He is the biological father of Loki, and abandoned him as a child due to his small size.
 Laufey has a strong hatred for Odin for his defeat in battle when he tried to conquer Earth.
 Loki convinces Laufey to take over Asgard himself, but betrays and kills Laufey to prove himself worthy of Odin.

-As of 2025, the character has appeared in one project: the film Thor.
+As of 2026, the character has appeared in one project: the film Thor.
 An alternate universe variant of Laufey (voiced by Andrew Morgado) appeared in one project: the Disney+ animated series What If...?.

 Laura / X-23

 Laura (portrayed by Dafne Keen), also known as X-23, is a mutant created from Logan's DNA who inherited her genetic donor's adamantium claws and advanced regenerative capabilities.
 She is part of the rebellion of variants that fight against Cassandra Nova in the Void.

-As of 2025, the character has appeared in one project: the film Deadpool & Wolverine.
-Keen reprises her role from the 20th Century Fox film Logan (2017).
+As of 2026, the character has appeared in one project: the film Deadpool & Wolverine.
+Keen reprises her role from 20th Century Fox's X-Men film series.

 Remy LeBeau / Gambit

 Remy LeBeau (portrayed by Channing Tatum), also known as Gambit, is a mutant with the ability to charge objects with kinetic energy, causing them to explode on impact.
 He is part of the rebellion of variants that fight against Cassandra Nova in the Void.
 He has no memory of life before he appeared in the Void, referencing his unproduced self-titled film.

-As of 2025, the character has appeared in one project: the film Deadpool & Wolverine.
+As of 2026, the character has appeared in one project: the film Deadpool & Wolverine.
 He will return in the film Avengers: Doomsday.